 But for those of us who enjoy being as close to the wilderness as possible without compromising on creature comforts, these expeditions are definitely ideal.
 The combination of being so close to nature all the time, the camaraderie of guests and crew, and the fun of living in a tent just cannot be beaten!

-For a selection of inspiring mobile camping itineraries, please click here.
+Read here for a selection of inspiring mobile camping itineraries.

 Mobile camping isn’t for everyone, but those of us who enjoy being as close to the wilderness as possible without compromising on creature comforts, these expeditions are definitely ideal.
 The combination of being so close to nature all the time, the camaraderie of guests and crew, and the fun of living in a tent just cannot be beaten!